bclins/bclins.github.io/fall24/cs261/notes.md

 Today we did more practice with loops and recursion.
 We reviewed how to find the prime factorization of any integer greater than 1.
 We spent the class on these exercises.

+1. What are the prime factors of 836?

-1. Write a program to print the prime factors of any integer greater than 1.
+2. Write a program to print the prime factors of any integer greater than 1.

 After that, we talked about **lists** in Python.
 Lists are a type the can store more than one value.
 We introduced how to define a list using square brackets (including an empty list) and how to create a new list by adding two lists together.
 We finished with these exercises.

-2. Re-write your prime factors program so that it returns a list of prime factors instead of printing them.
+3. Re-write your prime factors program so that it returns a list of prime factors instead of printing them.

-3. Write a function that prompts a user to enter a list of integers.
+4. Write a function that prompts a user to enter a list of integers.
 After each integer the user enters, ask them if they are done or not.
 Have them enter an upper or lowercase letter Y if the answer is yes.
 Once the user is done, the function should return the list.

 <!-- Save this for later:
 We also talked about how to loop through all of the values in a list.
 The same technique also works for strings.